-The generalist placement consists of a seminar for processing field experiences and the Field Placement.
+The generalist placement consists of a Field Seminar for processing field experiences and deepening an understanding of competencies and practice behaviors, and the Field Placement.
 Generalist seminar begins at the start of the fall semester, and the generalist field placement begins in mid-September.
 Please see the field calendar in your field Canvas site for more details.

 The focus of generalist seminar is the development and demonstration of professionalism and the integration of learning from courses with professional practice in the field placement setting.
 The field seminar meets for the duration of both semesters.
 It orients students to field education and policies and focuses on skills, competencies, and knowledge for functioning within an agency.
 The seminar includes an integration of field competencies with field practice and includes topics such as professionalism and professional relationships, safety in field, making the most of supervision, legal and ethical issues, and anti-racist social work practice.
-Seminar will also provide an opportunity for students to receive supplemental supervision and support related to their placement.
+Seminar will also provide an opportunity for students to receive support related to their placement.
 It provides an arena where students can share their concerns, achievements, impressions, and experiences with each other as they move into the role of MSSW student.
+Generalist seminar is taught by adjunct Field Faculty Liaisons, with supervision and support from the UTK field coordinator.

-If a student is unable to complete the fall generalist field course, the student will wait until the following fall to begin the generalist field placement as the pre-placement seminar is only offered in the fall semester and the spring learning plan builds upon the fall learning plan.
+If a student is unable to complete the fall generalist field course, the student should communicate with their advisor and Field Coordinator, as the pre-placement seminar is only offered in the fall semester and the spring learning plan builds upon the fall learning plan.
+Students cannot begin generalist seminar in the spring.